zembutsu/docs.docker.jp/compose/rails.rst

      <<: *default
      database: myapp_test

 ..
-You can now boot the app with:
+You can now boot the app with [docker-compose up](/compose/reference/up/):

-これでアプリケーションを起動できます。
+:doc:`docker-compose up </compose/reference/up>` によりアプリを起動します。

+..  docker-compose up

 .. code-block:: bash

-   $ docker-compose up
+   docker-compose up

 ..
 If all’s well, you should see some PostgreSQL output, and then—after a few seconds—the familiar refrain: